-Action State Plan Priority # Measurable Target Promoting workforce diversity, establishing the agency as an employer of choice.
-10, 11, 12 Proportion of people living with disability employed, volunteered or undertook work experience at PIRSA reported annually.
-Consider eligible candidates on a Disability Employment Service (DES) provider register for vacancies in accordance with Section 65 of the Public Sector Act 2009 (SA) - Employment opportunity programs.
-11, 12 Increase referrals and recruitment of candidates from DES providers.
-Reported quarterly.
+Action State Plan Priority # Responsible Division By when How will we track progress Promoting workforce diversity, establishing the agency as an employer of choice.
+10, 11, 12 Corporate Services in partnership with all divisions 2023 Proportion of people living with disability employed, volunteered or undertake work experience at PIRSA reported annually.
+2. Consider eligible candidates on a Disability Employment Service (DES) provider register for vacancies in accordance with Section 65 of the Public Sector Act 2009 (SA) - Employment opportunity programs.
+11, 12 Corporate Services in partnership with all divisions 2023 Reported quarterly increase year to year referrals and recruitment of candidates from DES providers.
+100% of external vacancies to be 'diversity checked' identified roles referred for consideration by DES providers.